anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 ### Institutional Certification (NIH Data Sharing Policy)
 Submitted data must be consistent with the requirements of the [NIH Genomic Data Sharing (GDS) Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).
 To ensure this, institutions will need to submit an Institutional Certification, which must include:

-1. Confirmation that data conform to all applicable laws
+1. Confirmation that data conform to all applicable laws.
-2. Limitations for sharing, based on the informed consent of the research participants
+2. Limitations for sharing, based on the informed consent of the research participants.
-3. The NHGRI Genomic Program Administrator who currently registers the study
+3. The NHGRI Genomic Program Administrator who currently registers the study.

 The AnVIL team can provide an Institutional Certification template form.